Registry of World Record Size Shells: Lost Operculum Club List of Champions (1950–1987)

-From the outset, the endeavour was said to have "created a great deal of interest"; entries for 54 species had already been submitted by the printing of the second list in February 1950.
-Between 1966 and 1987, the project was overseen by Bertram C. Draper (1904–2000), and bore at least five standalone print publications during this time.
-The list was limited in scope compared to later efforts, ultimately encompassing only marine species of the Eastern Pacific, from Alaska to Chile.
+Between 1966 and 1987, the project was again resurrected, this time being overseen by Bertram C. Draper (1904–2000), Museum Associate at the Natural History Museum of Los Angeles County, a member of the CCSC since 1961, and a specialist in minute shells; it bore at least five standalone print publications during this time.
+Overall, the Lost Operculum Club List of Champions was limited in scope compared to later efforts, ultimately encompassing only marine species of the Eastern Pacific, from Alaska to Chile.
 Unlike later publications it notably included a small number of fossil specimens.